WhatYouThing/NoFrills/README.md

     - **Old Skins**: Makes only Steve and Alex appear as the default player skins.
   - **Keep Chunks**: Prevents chunks from being unloaded client-side, letting you see them from further away with high render distance.
 This is pretty much a simplistic version of the features from Nvidium/Distant Horizons.
+  - **No Explosions**: Block explosion particles spawned by the server (such as the large explosion from Wither Impact).
+  - **No Fire Overlay**: Prevents the on fire overlay from rendering.
+  - **No Break Particles**: Prevents any broken block particles from spawning.

 - **Overlays**
     - **Etherwarp**: Highlights the block you're aiming at when trying to use the Ether Transmission ability.